Generic name: varicella zoster immune globulin [ VAR-i-SEL-a-ZOS-ter-im-MUNE-GLOB-ue-lin ]

 Chickenpox is spread from person to person through the air, or by coming into contact with the fluid from a chickenpox blister.

-Varicella zoster immune globulin is used in adults, children, and babies (including newborn or premature infants) who could become severely ill from exposure to varicella zoster virus.
-This medicine is also for use in pregnant women.
+Varizig is used in adults, children, and babies (including newborn or premature infants) who could become severely ill from exposure to varicella zoster virus.
+Varizig is also for use in pregnant women.

 This medicine will not treat an active infection that has already developed in the body.